awracms/awra_cms/INSTALL-GUIDE.md

    * AWRACMS Conda environment (activated).
    * Test data (cloned).
 ## How to guide:
+   ### With container
    * To exit from the `awracms` container `$ exit`
    * Rerun container `$ docker run -it awracms bash`
    * Some examples to run commands from outside the container
      * `$ docker run -it awracms /bin/bash -c "python --version"`
      * `$ docker run -it awracms /bin/bash -c "conda env list"`

+   ### How to run Jupyter Notebooks
+   * Make sure you are outside the container, if not then in container type `$ exit`
+   * Run the following command from the terminal/cmd:
+     `docker run -i -t -p 8888:8888 awracms /bin/bash -c "/usr/local/envs/awra-cms/bin/jupyter notebook --notebook-dir=/home/awracms/awrams_cm/Training --ip='0.0.0.0' --port=8888 --allow-root --NotebookApp.token=''"`
+   * After successfully running the command, open any browser and enter `http://0.0.0.0:8888`

 # Linux